iban-ariza/306-nextjs-cursorai-template/README.md

 This project is a great reference on how to structure a NextJS application, how to go about implementing a NextJS project with Cursor AI, and prompts that help us create and define features quickly.

-`This can be used as a template for other projects`.
+`This can be used as a template for other projects.
+For best use, check the latest prompts created in the prompts/ dir.
+That is where prompts use the final notepad instructions`.

 ## Getting Started